lsst/verify/doc/metric-yaml.rst

 Specifications are thresholds of a metric that define success or give some indication of algorithm development progress.
 :lpm:`17`, for example, defines 'minimum,' 'design,' and 'stretch' specifications for each metric.

-Defining metric and specifications in a YAML_ file allows you to separate science configuration from code, while still keeping metrics accessible from the code and versioned in Git.
+Defining metrics and specifications in a YAML_ file allows you to separate science configuration from code, while still keeping metrics accessible from the code and versioned in Git.

 This page describes the schema describing for metrics and specifications in YAML_.